Leptodactylus colombiensis

 Leptodactylus colombiensis is a species of frog in the family Leptodactylidae.
 It is found in the foothills and lower slopes of the Andes in Colombia and westernmost Venezuela (Táchira).

+Habitat

 Leptodactylus colombiensis is a common frog.
 It inhabits lowland and lower montane and montane humid forests.
 It can also be found in degraded habitats provided that there are puddles.
 It is a terrestrial and nocturnal species but one that is closely associated with waterbodies; it shelters on muddy holes near water.

+The frog's known range contains protected parks: Tinigua National Park, Páramo de Tamá National Park, Montes de Oca Forest Reserve, Guajira Forest Reserve, Las Jaguas Private Protection Area, and San Carlos Private Protection Area.

+Description

 Male Leptodactylus colombiensis grow to a snout–vent length of 33–56 mm and females to 38–63 mm.
+This frog feeds on invertebrates.

+Relationship to humans

+Local people sometimes use this frog as fishbait.